Designing the world’s largest branded content catalog: Discover

 - More than 10 releases

-Along with our product manager, I wrote a bunch of questions to understand user needs and challenges.
-She and our head of parternships got in touch with our existing customers and talked to their content teams and gained first hand knowledge about their problems and existing solutions they were using.
+Along with our CEO, I wrote a bunch of questions to understand user needs and challenges.
+Our CEO got in touch with our existing customers and talked to their content teams and gained first hand knowledge about their problems and existing solutions they were using.

 Content creators were our obvious target audience.
 Being a creator myself, I knew that finding inspiration is always tricky but a very important step in creating something new.